Clinical Research Directory

 PCP intervention

 PCP intervention has 2 components.
 1) PCPs of patients who are randomized to this group will receive an initial email that provides a list of all patients assigned to the PCP who are randomized to the PCP intervention.
 PCPs will be specifically informed which patients are high-risk.
 The email will also include a personal report card with the percentage of patients assigned to the provider who are up-to-date with CRC screening in two age groups: 45-49 years and 50-75 years.
 Subsequently, PCPs will receive weekly emails with a list of patients randomized to the PCP intervention who are scheduled for a clinic visit with them.
-2) The investigators will design a local clinical dashboard using Microsoft Power BI that allows PCPs to view a list of their patients who are randomized to the PCP intervention as well as provide a link to this in each email.
-High-risk patients will be specifically marked.
+2) The investigators will modify the national colorectal cancer screening reminder locally so that participants who are randomized to this intervention and are calculated to be at high risk will be identified as such.

 Locations (1)